 Like many of us, through the years I have gained and lost a lot of weight.
-My weight chart looked like many stock charts (until the recent bear market), higher highs and higher lows.
-That all changed about four years ago when my weight simply continued upwards until I had reached 235 pounds in December 2008.
+My weight chart looked like many stock charts during bullish markets, higher highs and higher lows.
+That all changed when I turned 40, my weight simply continued upwards until I had reached 235 pounds in December 2008.

-Note: A1C is a blood test that measures blood glucose levels over a two-three month period.
+Note: A1C is a blood test that measures blood glucose levels over a three month period.

 On the fourth day I was discharged from the hospital with medications in hand, an ADA Food Pyramid chart in my pocket and despite having spoken with an Endocrinologist and a Licensed Nutritionist, I still had many questions on my mind.
 It was now Wednesday, 2/18/2009 and I was on blood pressure and high cholesterol medications, Actos and two insulins.
 By far THE most disheartening prescription was the insulin, I had to measure my blood sugar and administer insulin injections four times a day!!!

 Mentally, I was devastated.
 One day you think you have a bad cold, the next day you are told that you will likely be on insulin, taking shots for the rest of your life.
-I still had vivid memories of my grandmother having to take shots…keeping the insulin bottles in the refrigerator…. now I was going to be just like my grandmother…only about twenty years younger.
-After being discharged I went through a wide range of emotions including fear, anger and appreciation…. if you notice…hope, happy and glee were not mentioned.
+I still had vivid memories of my grandmother having to take insulin shots, keeping the insulin bottles in the refrigerator.
+Now I was going to be just like my grandmother, only about twenty years younger.
+After being discharged I went through a wide range of emotions including fear, anger and appreciation.
+Diabetes despair was washing over me.

 At this point, I was surviving…but barely.
 I knew that I should eat from the basic food groups ( or that was what I had been told) and that was about all I knew.
-I knew that I needed exercise…but how much?
+I knew that I needed exercise but how much?
 I was craving information and I did not know where to turn.
-I called my step-mother and niece a couple of times a day…but I hated bothering them with my questions….it wasn’t their job…they weren’t being paid for assisting.
+I called Kathy and my niece a couple of times a day but I hated bothering them with my questions, it wasn’t their job.
+They weren’t being paid for assisting.
 I survived for two days until my first doctor’s visit…it seemed like a week.

 Since day one, I was bound and determined to stop taking all of my medications.
 I knew I was the blame and that I had gotten myself into this mess and I was determined to do ALL I could to get myself out.
 By the time I went back to the doctor I had been off ALL MEDS AND INSULIN FOR SEVERAL DAYS and best of all, my blood sugar and blood pressure was staying within the so called healthy ranges that I had been given.

 My transformation actually began Day 2 in the hospital when I began curling the large Aquafina water bottles and walking around my room doing lunges.
 That day I was told that I was diabetic and that I would likely be on insulin for the rest of my life.
-That day I decided that I would do everything I could to reverse this, that I would not be chained to the readings and the shots.
-Since that day in the hospital I have worked out and either walked or jogged, at minimum (5) days a week.
+That day I decided that I would do everything I could to reverse this, that I would not be chained to the multiple daily blood sugar tests and the insulin shots.

 Here are my stats as of 5/23/09: